 How Do I Lower The Alkalinity in My Hot Tub?

 - Test the hot tub water.
-Use a liquid test kit (recommended) or a test strip to find out the current alkalinity reading in your hot tub and if you even need to lower it.
+Use a test strip (recommended) or a liquid test kit to find out the current alkalinity reading in your hot tub and if you even need to lower it.

 - Retest the water.
 After 24 hours, test the water again and readjust if needed.